LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 #### What about mobile?

-Obviously it's best practice to build "mobile" first and I didn't do that, here.
-There was a reason for this, not because I'm building it, but because I'm writing about how to build it and by talking about the proble I have created, I can then show you the solution.
+Obviously it's best practice to build "mobile" first and I didn't mention that, here.
+There was a reason for this, not because I didn't do it, but because I'm writing about how to build it and by talking about the problem I have created, I can then show you the solution.

 So, we're pushing the entire contents to the side, which works great on a larger display, but at a viewport computed to 320px width, there is no space for the page contents.
 We could have written a media query to set the width of the drawer ro be a maximum of 18rem (288px), as opposed to the 20rem (320px) we used, but then obviously every single word has to wrap and break, images and what not all get too squished and the whole thing generally looks a hot mess.
 The pattern we built is actually my favourite pattern, but it falls down on "mobile" and I know that, so we need a kind of hybrid approach:

-* If the screen is "large enough" (some arbrtary breakpoint), we'll do push to the side
+* If the screen is "large enough" (some arbrtary breakpoint), we'll do the push to the side effect
-* If the screen is "too small" to be usable, we'll slide out on a new layer
+* If the screen is "too small" to look decent when the `.main` is squished, we'll slide out on a new layer, above the top

 So, if we slide a panel out, that covers the entire of the viewport we do of course run the risks associated with escaping the container with the <kbd>Tab</kbd> key or virtual cursor and failing 2.4.7, 2.4.11.
 Is it a modal?
 It certainly quacks like one, doesn't it?
 It covers the whole page, blocking interaction and exists on the top-most layer.
 But, it's exactly the same component on both "mobile" and desktop, so should we change the ARIA to be modal?
 I have to admit, I'm not 100% sure, here, if taken in isolation on a smaller viewport, then every instinct I have would say "modal", but taken with the larger screen layout and everything inbetween I have enough doubt to question myself.
 It's not for me to decide what is best, here, it's simple enough for me to do, but would I be doing it for the right reasons?
 I'd need disabled people's advice here, which unfortunately I cannot get, so, I'm not going to make it modal, I'll leave that as an unanswered question.
 I will provide a little snippet of JS to show how we could do that and I'll also add an auto-close feature, just to prevent any tabbing underneath, obviously I can't do anything about the virtual cursor, but I can add light dismiss.

-I'm also not going to implement something else which I think would be great:
+A simple media query

+#### Another possible enhancement?

 On very large screens we could do away with the button, completely, we could just always show the drawer as open.
-It makes sense to have a toggle up to a point, but I limit the width of my sites anyway, so the line length isn't too problematic for folk with reading disabilities, etc, is there any point in hiding it when we have adequate void space around the page's <body>?
-There isn't, is there?
+It makes sense to have a toggle up to a certain point, but I limit the width of my sites anyway, so the line length isn't too problematic for folk with reading disabilities, etc. Is there any point in hiding it when we have adequate void space around the page's `<body>`?
+I guess that would totally depend on wht was inside the drawer, but let's assume the contents are as important as the primary navigation, categories in a store, topics on a blog, that kind of thing, then I don't think hiding the drawer when there is enough space to show it, benefits anybody.

 A little media query can handle that, we wouldn't need any JS.
+We could just hide the `<button>` at a suitably large enough viewport and then remove animations and the display: none; property.
+As I typically limit the width of my sites to around 75rem (1200px) if they are "single column" type sites and a standard Full HD monitor has a viewport width of 1920px we end up in a situation where hiding the drawer becomes sort of perfunctory and ill-thought-out.
+We usually hide things in disclosures, etc, to make use of available screen real estate and to avoid overwhelming users with too much secondary information.
+If these links were important on this site, or indeed they were actions or settings of some form